secretstartups/handbook/content/handbook/solutions-architects/tools-and-resources/_index.md

 ### Product Releases

-Solution Architects have to keep up the pace of the GitLab monthly product releases to position feature sets and capabilities for the prospect and customer needs while demonstrating the market leading position.
+Solutions Architects have to keep up the pace of the GitLab monthly product releases to position feature sets and capabilities for the prospect and customer needs while demonstrating the market leading position.

-Following links provide product release information to assist in tehnical discussions and technical evaluation.
+Following links provide product release information to assist in technical discussions and technical evaluation.

 - [Upcoming Releases](https://about.gitlab.com/upcoming-releases/)
 - [Previous Releases](https://gitlab.com/gitlab-org/gitlab/-/releases)